-Goal 10-E: Within financial constraints, provide for the expansion of Town Hall and the expansion and/or upgrade of other municipal facilities, as necessary, to keep up with growing need.
+Goal 10-E: Provide for the expansion of Town Hall and the expansion and/or upgrade of other municipal facilities, as necessary, to keep up with growing need.

 Goal 10-F: Provide facilities and services at appropriate and convenient locations that best serve current and future residents.